Drupitha-Chandrashekar/zomato_clone/README.md

 # zomato_clone
-zomato clone using basic html and css
+zomato clone using basic html,css and js